vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 To support SSR we need to do two things:

 - Pass a `key` to each loader so that it can be serialized into an object later.
 Would an array work?
 I don't think the order of execution is guaranteed.
-- On the client side, pass the initial state to `setupDataFetchingGuard()`.
+- On the client side, pass the initial state to `setupLoaderGuard()`.
 The initial state is used once and discarded afterwards.

 ```ts
 export const useBookCollection = defineLoader(